 Again, very little is known about the pregnancy status for the mothers who safely surrendered.
 It is reported that one mother who safely surrendered in 2002 and one mother who safely surrendered in 2003 each indicated their child was the result of an unplanned pregnancy.
 In 2004, 2 mothers who safely surrendered indicated that their pregnancies were unplanned.
 In 2005, 3 mothers who safely surrendered reported their pregnancies were unplanned and in 2006, 5 mothers who safely surrendered reported that their pregnancies were unplanned.
 In addition, in 2006, one mother reported that her pregnancy was a result of rape.
 In 2007, one mother reported that her pregnancy was unplanned, one mother reported that her pregnancy was a result of rape, and a third surrendering mother reported that her pregnancy was the result of an affair.
 In 2008, one mother who safely surrendered indicated that her pregnancy was unplanned.
 In 2009, one mother reported that her pregnancy was a result of rape.
-In 2010, one mother reported her pregnancy was unplanned and another mother reported that her pregnancy was a result of rape.
+In 2010, one mother reported her pregnancy was unplanned.
+In 2011, one mother reported her pregnancy was unplanned and another mother reported that her pregnancy was a result of rape.
+In 2012, 5 mothers who safely surrendered reported their pregnancies were unplanned.